aanderson54/Loupe_BrainTF/QC/README.md

-QC metrics for all experiements can be accessed here.
+# QC metrics

+## Each experiemnt was run through the ENCODE pipeline.
+The QC metrics for each of these runs can be found for the corresponing TF within it's drop down section.

 #### ARID1B
 <details closed>